AyushJam/Floating-Point-Adder/README.md

 <p align = "justify"> The most commonly used number representations in computer arthimetic are the fixed and the floating-point representations.
 The
 name fixed-point is used because of the fact that, this invloves a fixed number of digits after the radix point.
-While for the case of floating point the radix point can 'float', which means it can be placed anywhere relative to the significant digits of the number.
+While for the case of floating point the radix point can "float", which means it can be placed anywhere relative to the significant digits of the number.
 Therefore, the succesive numbers in the fixed-point represntation are placed uniformly while in the case of floating-point representation the succesive numbers are not uniformly spaced. </p>

 #### Fixed-point Representation